Best tablets to buy in 2014

 The most versatile tablet in the world?
 We think it just might be.
 Not only does the ATIV Q deliver a tablet and laptop experience thanks to the inclusion of a full QWERTY keyboard and a shape-shifting design, but it also sports both Android and Windows 8 operating systems.
 Clever, huh?

 Hands on pictures and video: Samsung ATIV Q review

-Not one but three new tablets are set to launch in the Samsung Galaxy Tab range – Samsung's range of tablets, which, unlike the Galaxy Note series, don't come with a stylus.
+Not one but three new tablets have launched in the Samsung Galaxy Tab range – Samsung's range of tablets, which, unlike the Galaxy Note series, don't come with a stylus.

-There will be 7in, 8in and 10.1in models, set to come with a range of network options, including 4G LTE, and a variety of storage models.
-Concrete details are thin on the ground but we expect more to emerge at the Samsung Premiere 2013 event.
+There are 7in, 8in and 10.1in models, all including a range of network options, including 4G LTE, and a variety of storage models.

 by Joe Cox